Armour/Book-Store-Management-System/README.md

 2) Compile the binaries and run the executable file.
 3) The main file is "main.cpp".
 4) Make sure all .txt files exist in the same folder with the .cpp and .h files, otherwise a error will occur.
-5) Seperate input words with an underline "_" instead of spaces.
+5) Separate input words with an underline "_" instead of spaces.

 #### Advanced features
 Other than primitive features such as buying or selling books, the system provides the following features: